LuceChiodelliUB/opencareLandingPage/pages/overview.md

 permalink: overview
 ---

-*Opencare s a 1.6M€ project, funded within the Horizon 2020 framework programme for Research and Innovation. *
+**Opencare is a 1.6M€ project, funded within the Horizon 2020 framework programme for Research and Innovation.**

 This project brings a diverse community together - citizens with expert knowledge on health care, social care, service design, digital fabrication, collective intelligence and public policy evaluation.